Looking for the best things to do in Bozeman this summer? Check out this local’s guide to 10 of the best things to do in Bozeman, Montana.

 9. EXPLORE THE MAIN STREET TO THE MOUNTAINS TRAIL

-Thanks to the Gallatin Valley Land Trust, there is a trail system that winds through Bozeman beginning downtown and leading the way towards the mountains.
+Thanks to the Gallatin Valley Land Trust, there is a trail system that winds through Bozeman beginning downtown and heading all the way to the foothills of the mountains.
 It winds past creeks, through parks, gardens, and neighborhoods and no matter where you start, it’s sure to be a beautiful walk.
 Click here for the trail map.

 10. GO CAMPING

 Nothing says summer in Montana quite like escaping to the mountains for some camping.
-We love watching the sunset with our feet propped up around a campfire.
+We love watching the sky light up with stars while sitting around a campfire.
 There are quite a few options for camping in and around Bozeman, but just keep in mind, spots fill up fast!
 Click here for our list of the 8 best campgrounds near Bozeman, Montana.